Have you ever thought about how many choices you make in a given day?

 Anything you do on a regular basis can be scheduled into time slots that recur, weekly.

 For example, I write blog posts every Sunday night (this is when I’m the “employee” in my business).
 The rest of the week, I’m working on other things.
 Having this time pre-scheduled is super helpful for being consistent.
+In fact, it can even be something as simple as creating and blocking off time for a morning routine.
+So create a morning routine that you do daily that helps you start your day on the right track.

 16. Pick out your clothes and pack your lunch the night before